louisunlimited/louisunlimited/README.md

 A little about me: I'm currently a sophomore studying Computer Science @ University of Illinois at Urbana-Champaign.
 I'm still exploring the world of Computer Science and am open to any projects to work on it together!

-- 💻 I'm currentlly working on small projects by myself
+- 💻 I'm currentlly working on all kinds of projects and freelancing by myself!
 - 🗓 I'm looking to collaborate on OpenSource Projects/Hackathons/Competitions/...
 - 👨🏻‍💻 I'm currently learning [Swift](https://www.swift.org/about/), [Next.js](https://nextjs.org), and [Golang](https://go.dev/) \[I'm also interested in security...🤫\]
 - ⚡️ Fun fact: I love to play the piano🎹 and I have a corgi🐾

 ## 🚀 Current Languages and Tools

-Next.js, Swift, Node, Express, Python, C++, Java, HTML, CSS, Mathematica, and more!
+Next.js, TypeScript, Swift, Golang, Express, Python, C++, Java, Mathematica, and more!

 ## ⛳️ Some of my OpenSource Cotributions